clutchwave/mikeroberto-blog/src/data/post/2014/diet-soda-weight-loss-research-flawed.md

 ---
 publishDate: 2014-05-30
 title: "Why the New Diet Soda Weight Loss Study is Flawed to the Core"
+excerpt: "Does it assist with weight loss?
+Maybe, but this study proves nothing.
+Read why below.
+This week, a new research study is trending, with article titles such as..."
 category: "Diet Research"
 tags:
   - "Sweeteners"